oruga-ui/oruga/.github/CONTRIBUTING.md

 You need at least [Node.js](http://nodejs.org/) **version 17.9.1**.

-After cloning the repo, run:
+After cloning the repository, install the dependencies and then run:

 ```bash
 $ npm run bootstrap